 As bandwidth has increased and applications have become more complex, the reality of SDN has become apparant.
 In large enterprises with physical connections spread out over a number of remote locations, SDN permits the manipulation of traffic and data flow from a single dashboard.

+Ready for SDN End-to-End Visibility?
 Here are some resources and scenarios we think may be helpful.